Why SMART Goals?

 - Predictable about the success of the project.

-- Can measure how completed the project is.
+- It can measure how completed the project is.

 3. Agreed upon: